Bralimus/gator/README.md

 ## Blog aggregator
 * RSS (Really Simple Syndication) feed aggregator Allows users and applications to access updates to websites in a standardized, computer-readable format
+* Fetch the RSS feed of a website and store its content in a structured format in our database So it can be nicely desplayed in CLI

 ## Uses
 1. Add RSS feeds from across the internet to be collected